404mat/mossframe/README.md

-# Calomnie
+# MossFrame

-Calomnie is a simple color theme for VSCode, with minimal color syntax and simple colors.
-It basically is a tweaked version of the _poimandres_ theme.
+MossFrame is a simple color theme for VSCode, with minimal color syntax and minimal distractions.
+This was largely inspired by the _poimandres_ theme in earlier version, but now represents it's own entity.

 ## Contribute